Best Tips To Reduce Stress In Horses

 Additionally, stress can cause changes in the skin's pH balance, leading to inflammation, itching, and other symptoms.

-Stress can also cause horses to develop hives, which are raised, itchy bumps on the skin caused by an allergic reaction or other environmental factors.
+Stress can also cause horses to develop hives, which are raised, and itchy bumps on the skin are caused by an allergic reaction or other environmental factors.
 Horses with hives may exhibit scratching, rubbing, or biting behaviours to alleviate discomfort.

 8. Changes In Posture